pierrotm777/SoundModule_Esp32_MycaMini/README.md

 - Smoke system management (tank + air pump).
 - 5 RGB LEDs (multicolored).
 - Controllable via touchscreen or 10-button keypad.
-- 3 new USER specific modes for Myca Club.
+- 3 new USER specific modes for [Myca Club](GPS : 44° 44’ 46.44N 00° 41’ 53.26O).
 - 3W audio I2S/amplifier MAX98357 (useful for small boats or testing).
 - Controllable via a receiver with PWM, CPPM, SBUS (Frsky or others), IBUS (Flysky), SRXL (Multiplex), SUMD (Graupner), JETI, or CRSF (ExpressLRS/TBS) output.
 - ESC output management to adjust engine sound (adjustable acceleration and deceleration).
 - 4 alarms, one of which is reversible to detect the absence of liquid, for example.
-- Telemetry feedback of the Teensy's temperature as well as the motor battery voltage for Frsky (Hub or S-Port), Flysky (Ibus), ExpressLRS/TBS (CRSF).
+- Telemetry feedback of the Esp32's temperature as well as the motor battery voltage for Frsky (Hub or S-Port), Flysky (Ibus), ExpressLRS/TBS (CRSF).
 - Module management/configuration via its serial interface.
 - Module configuration backup on an SD card.